wkoszek/whereami/README.md

 This is R&D project, and is 100% vibe-coded with the LLM.

+The same functionality could perhaps be accomplished by creating the iOS Shortcut where GPS location is fetched, put into a file, and the file is somehow transferred via Bluetooth to Mac.

 ## Testing

 Both devices must have the app installed.